ddrscott/flameboyant/README.md

 + name (String, optional) :: The output file will be prefixed with this name.
 + width (Integer, optional) :: defaults to 1920.

-When running with Rails SVG files are written to `Rails.root/tmp/flames`
+When running under Rails, SVG files are written to `Rails.root/tmp/flames`

 ## Installation